 - Raising awareness of and supporting best practice happening at a local, national and international level

 - Encouraging and facilitating conversations about recovery

-Our vision, mission and strategic aims are underpinned by our organisational values which are informed by recovery principles:
+Our vision and strategic aims are underpinned by our organisational values which are informed by recovery principles:

 - Hope: recovery is a process of building and reinforcing hope

 - Compassion: we are all survivors of life and recovery begins with compassion

 - Courage: to stand up for recovery principles and to hear and learn from those who disagree with us

 Recovery can be very personal and mean different things to different people.
 To bridge the gap between the general (what applies to everyone) and the personal (your experience) we underpin our work with the CHIME framework.